tryyang2001/tp/docs/UserGuide.md

 #### 4.3.3 Deleting Exercises `delete e/`

-Just in case you have added the wrong Exercise, this command allows you to remove any Exercise from the Exercise List.
+In case you have added the wrong Exercise, this command allows you to remove any Exercise from the Exercise List.

 Format: `delete e/LIST_NO d/DD-MM-YYYY` deletes the *n<sup>th</sup>* exercise Item in the Exercise List which contains the date (`DD-MM-YYYY`), where *n* is the index of the exercise to delete.